 To realize that task, one has to give the potential supporters some - may be very simple - still sufficiently practical version of Lingua.
-An alternative may consist of encouraging them to build their version.
+An alternative may consist of encouraging them to build their own version.
 The first solution seems somewhat unrealistic since it would require finding an investor for a strange and utterly unknown product.
-The other way is that an experimental Lingua is built by volunteers and for volunteers, as in the case of Linux, Joomla!, or MySQL.
+The other way means that an experimental Lingua is built by volunteers and for volunteers, as in the case of Linux, Joomla!, or MySQL.
 However, such a product, although freely available, should not be open-source since this might lead to mathematically incorrect solutions and consequently to unsound program-construction rules.

-Therefore, the Lingua builders community must elaborate rules of accepting new members and giving them the right to join implementation teams.
+Therefore, the Lingua builders community must elaborate rules of accepting new members and giving them the right to modify or introduce new sound rules of program construction.

-14I NDICES AND GLOSSARIES
+14 INDICES AND GLOSSARIES